-The information in this report that relates to the Giro Gold Project has been previously reported by the Company in compliance with JORC 2012 in various market releases with the last one being dated 23 September 2015.
-The information in this report that relates to the Balatindi Project was first reported by the Company in compliance with JORC 2012 in a market release dated 30 April 2014.
+The information in this report that relates to the Giro Gold Project has been previously reported by the Company in compliance with JORC 2012 in various market releases, with the last one being dated 19 September 2016.
 The Company confirms that it is not aware of any new information or data that materially affects the information included in those earlier market announcements.

-Your Directors present their report together with the financial statements of Burey Gold Limited and the entities it controlled at the end of, or during, the year ended 30 June 2015 ("the consolidated entity" or "Group") and the auditor's report thereon.
+Your Directors present their report together with the financial statements of Burey Gold Limited and the entities it controlled at the end of, or during, the year ended 30 June 2016 ("the consolidated entity" or "Group") and the auditor's report thereon.